 Whether you’re just getting started on your actuarial exams, or you’ve already passed a few, you’re here because you want to know the best way to proceed going forward.
 So, what’s the best order to take actuarial exams?

 The short answer is: there isn’t a required order to write exams in, so it’s completely up to you on how you proceed.
 But, Exam P and FM tend to be the easiest for most people, so you should start by passing those two first.
-IFM should be third.
+The third exam now depends on whether you’ve already started preparing for IFM as the final sitting for this exam will be Fall 2022.
+It will be replaced by ATPA, a take-home assessment, which launched in January 2022.
+Passing IFM in 2022 will give you transition credit for ATPA.
 After that, order should be determined based on your schooling and experience.

 But let me help you decide on which order would be best for you based on your current situation.

 Like I said in the short answer above, Exam P (Probability) or FM (Financial Mathematics) should be your first.
 Most people find Exam P to be harder than FM because of all the calculus that it involves.

 So, for most people, I recommend taking Exam FM as your first exam.

 There is one exception to this though.
 If you’ve recently taken courses in advanced calculus, including double integration, then you should write Exam P first while the content is still fresh in your mind.

 The longer you go without using calculus, the more difficult it gets to recall.
 So, if you’re planning to write an exam soon and you just finished a course that included double integration, then you should get Exam P out of the way first.

 Since you’ve now hopefully decided, you may want to join the Actuary Accelerator Community for step-by-step guidance, training, and motivation while you’re studying.

 Whether you decide to write Exam P or FM first depends on a few factors, as stated above.
 Whichever you didn’t take will be the exam to tackle second.